nodejs/node/src/README.md

 // Function that is exposed to JS: void SumNumbers(const v8::FunctionCallbackInfo<v8::Value>& args) {
   // This will crash if the first argument is not an array.
-Let’s assume we
+Let's assume we
   // have performed type checking in a JavaScript wrapper function.
   CHECK(args[0]->IsArray());